What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 TACOMA — Jose Rodriguez always looked up to Felix Hernandez, studying Hernandez’s pitching techniques while watching him play in the Venezuelan Winter League in his hometown of Bolivar.

-Rodriguez got the closest to meeting his idol on Monday, when his Salt Lake Bees, a Class AAA team, played against the Tacoma Rainiers in Hernandez’s final minor-league outing of the season.
+Rodriguez got the closest to meeting his idol Monday, when his Salt Lake Bees, a Class AAA team, played against the Tacoma Rainiers in Hernandez’s final minor-league outing of the season.
 Rodriguez, a right-handed pitcher in his sixth professional season, spent the game charting his team’s pitching from inside the visitor’s clubhouse.

 “I didn’t feel like I was watching him in the minor leagues,” Rodriguez said.
 “He didn’t look different from how he does in the big leagues.
 He was still the same.”